Korenizatsiia: Reversal to Russification

-From 1937 the central press started to praise Russian language and Russian culture.
+From 1937, the central press started to praise Russian language and Russian culture.
 Mass campaigns were organized to denounce the "enemies of the people".
 "Bourgeois nationalists" were new enemies of the Russian people which had suppressed the Russian language.
 The policy of indigenization was abandoned.
-In the following years the Russian language became a compulsory subject in all Soviet schools.
+In the following years, the Russian language became a compulsory subject in all Soviet schools.

-The pre-revolution Russian nationalism was also rehabilitated.
+Pre-revolution Russian nationalism was also rehabilitated.
 Many of the heroes of Russian history were re-appropriated for glorification.
-The Russian people became the "elder brother" of the "Socialist family of nations".
-A new kind of patriotism, Soviet patriotism, was declared to mean a willingness to fight for the Socialist fatherland.
+The Russian people became the "elder brother" of the "socialist family of nations".
+A new kind of patriotism, Soviet patriotism, emerged, with national survival taking priority over ideological conflicts between communists and fascists.

-In 1938 Russian became a mandatory subject of study in all non-Russian schools.
-In general the cultural and linguistic russification reflected the overall centralization imposed by Stalin.
+In 1938, Russian became a mandatory subject of study in all non-Russian schools.
+In general, the cultural and linguistic russification reflected the overall centralization imposed by Stalin.
 The Cyrillic script was instituted for a number of Soviet languages, including the languages of Central Asia that in the late 1920s had been given Latin alphabets to replace Arabic ones.

+Moldova became part of the USSR as a consequence of the Molotov–Ribbentrop Pact.
+Soon after, the language of the country was renamed to "Moldavian" and it ceased being written in the Latin alphabet, changing to Cyrillic.
+This policy would only be reversed in 1989, after large demonstrations imbued with patriotic feeling.
+Romanian is an official language in the Moldovan constitution since its independence, and it is Moldova's sole official language today.
+Russian is still in use but not as important as it was in the Soviet era, since it has no special status in the country and its usage as mother tongue has been declining for some time.

+During the Soviet era, a significant number of ethnic Russians and Ukrainians migrated to other Soviet republics, and many of them settled there.
+According to the last census in 1989, the Russian 'diaspora' in the Soviet republics had reached 25 million.

+Some historians evaluating the Soviet Union as a colonial empire ("Soviet Empire"), applied the "prison of nations" idea to the USSR.
+Thomas Winderl wrote "The USSR became in a certain sense more a prison-house of nations than the old Empire had ever been."